Donovan McNabb’s Greatest Flaw Caused His Beef With Terrell Owens, According to Former Eagles Teammate DeSean Jackson

-The Philadelphia Eagles made headlines in 2004 when they added Terrell Owens to an already Super Bowl-contending team.
-Owens catching passes from Donovan McNabb was a beautiful thing.
-Still, their off-the-field chemistry didn’t match the on-field production.
+The Philadelphia Eagles made headlines in 2004 when they added Terrell Owens to an already-Super Bowl-contending team.
+Owens, the former San Francisco 49ers and future Dallas Cowboys star, catching passes from Donovan McNabb was a beautiful thing.
+Still, their off-field chemistry didn’t match the on-field production.

-A former teammate of McNabb’s observed something about his former quarterback that may have led to the beef with Owens.
+DeSean Jackson, a former teammate of McNabb, observed something about the NFL quarterback that may have led to the beef with his wide receiver.

 Donovan McNabb and Terrell Owens played 2 seasons together with the Eagles